k00mi/gitaly/README.md

 Based on the  [daily overview dashboard](http://performance.gitlab.net/dashboard/db/daily-overview?panelId=14&fullscreen), we should tackle the routes in `gitlab-rails` in the following order:

+### GitLab CE changelog

+We only create GitLab CE changelog entries for two types of merge request:

+- adding a feature flag for one or more Gitaly RPC's (meaning the RPC becomes available for trials)
+- removing a feature flag for one or more Gitaly RPC's (meaning everybody is using a given RPC from that point on)

 ### Order of Migration